BrandonFromKansas/reading-notes/code-201/reading04-html-links-js-functions-css-layout.md

 # HTML Links.
 JavaScript Functions.
 Intro to CSS Layout

 I was excited to read "6 Reasons for Pair Programming".
-I have been surpried with how willing everyone in class, and the industry as a whole from what little I've seen, has been to collaborate with one another.
+I have been surprised with how willing everyone in class, and the industry as a whole from what little I've seen, has been to collaborate with one another.
 We are all coming in with different backgrounds/skillsets and I am experiencing, firsthand, how beneficial open and judgement-free collaboration is.
 If this is what most of the software development industry is striving for, then I know that I chose a great field to work and grow in.

 ## Learn HTML
 [Creating Hyperlinks](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Creating_hyperlinks)